Package TWiki::Attrs

 values, spaces around the =, and commas as well as spaces separating values.

-The extended syntax has to be enabled by passing the $friendly
+The extended syntax has to be enabled by passing the $friendly parameter

-to new
+to new.

 On this page: